richardjhughes/project-dependencies/README.md

 This will build for the platform you are running this script on, be it Linux or Mac.

 Note: v2.0.5 is very difficult to build automatically on Windows.
 For now, please build manually using Visual Studio.
+You many need to add the `DLL_EXPORT` preprocessor definition.

 To build for iOS, pass the `-ios` flag: